MaikTungsten/PhageEpitranscriptomics/README.md

 - Counts Tables for both replicates derived from featureCounts
 - Transcription start sites of NAD-RNAs separately for T4 phage and E. coli
 - RMarkdown code and HTML file for calculating overlap between replicates
+- Scripts and data used to test different thresholds for NAD-RNA calling from ONT count data
+- MEME analysis commands used to generate promoter motifs

 ## Differential RNA-Seq